“The Power Of Faith” Or The Goodness Of God?

 2 Corinthians 1:8-10 (NRSV) We do not want you to be unaware, brothers and sisters, of the affliction we experienced in Asia; for we were so utterly, unbearably crushed that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death so that we would rely not on ourselves but on God who raises the dead.
 He who rescued us from so deadly a peril will continue to rescue us; on him we have set our hope that he will rescue us again

-Most people believe that God can do anything.
+Most people believe God can do anything.
 Few know how much He wants to do.
-And even fewer have such an experiential knowledge of His love that even when facing situations that look terrible, their hearts continue to be far more overwhelmed with the goodness of God than they are impressed with the situation.
+Even fewer have such an experiential knowledge of His love that even when facing situations that look terrible, their hearts continue to be far more overwhelmed with the goodness of God than they are impressed with the situation.
 That’s what faith in God looks like.
 And if you have faith in God, Jesus said nothing would be impossible for you!

 Feeling Like I Was In Faith When I Wasn’t

-In fact, if I was thinking that the knees would be healed because I had already seen so many knees healed, then what would I think if confronted with AIDS?
+If I was thinking that the knees would be healed because I had already seen so many knees healed, then what would I think if confronted with AIDS?
 I hadn’t seen AIDS healed yet.
 Can you see how I turned from having my eyes on God’s goodness and grace, to natural, carnal thinking?

-The healings you did for others surely was their believing that the One working through you healed them, yes?
+1. The healings you did for others surely was their believing that the One working through you healed them, yes?
 Their faith was on God not in you, correct?
 Jesus healed many because they placed their trust in he alone, scripture says.
 Some only had to touch his clothes and were healed because they believed in him.
 Thanks for making me remember that.

-Some of the people who were healed didn’t have much faith at all.
+• Some of the people who were healed didn’t have much faith at all.
 Many of these people who I mentioned putting their faith in the “Power of faith” had already been healed when I met them before.
 They were healed more because I believed than because they did.(In John 8, scripture says that even after Jesus did so many miracles, they still didn’t believe him.
 If so, they must not have had believed him before he did the miracles.
 Their lack of faith didn’t stop Jesus’ faith in the Father)

 However, I would love for them to take hold of that faith in God personally and have a revelation of Jesus and of God’s nature, instead of missing the point and being convinced that “mind over matter” works, or something like that.